How to Choose Sports for Children with A.D.D.

 Sports can be either a positive or a negative experience for A.D.D. children.
 Exercise helps them burn off excess energy, yet some teen sports can be frustrating because these children have difficulty listening and following the rules.
 After-school sports are especially valuable in allowing a child to release penned up anxiety at the end of a stressful academic day and to tire the child out so they are more mellow and easier to live with during family time in the late afternoon and evening.
-Here are some tips for matching child and sport:
+Here are some tips for matching sports for children with A.D.D.:

-- Match the child’s temperament to the sport.
 Set your child up for success.
 If your child cannot handle group situations in swimming class, for example, get semi-private or private lessons first, until the child feels confident.
 Confidence goes a long way toward helping the child with A.D.D. settle down long enough to cooperate in-group instruction.
-If your child likes to move around, she will be better off playing soccer than baseball.
+If your child likes to move around, they will be better off playing soccer than baseball.

-- Remember that hyperfocus can give an athlete with A.D.D. an edge.
-In team sports, the child with A.D.D. will usually prefer a position that allows them to lock on and be totally at the center of the action (e.g., a goalie or center in hockey, pitcher, catcher, or first base in baseball).
+In team sports for children with A.D.D., they will usually prefer a position that allows them to lock on and be totally at the center of the action (e.g., a goalie or center in hockey, pitcher, catcher, or first base in baseball).

 Consider Martial Arts, Such as Tae Kwan Do or Karate

 These sports can be therapeutic for the child with A.D.H.D. because they allow the child to be aggressive but in a controlled way.
 The child must stand in a certain spot and listen to instructions.
 He is more attentive because the instructions make sense and have immediate relevance to him.